COVID-19 Vaccine FAQs

 How much will the vaccine cost?

 According to DHEC, the federal government will cover the cost of the vaccine.
 There will be no out-of-pocket costs for the vaccine.
 Medicare, Medicaid and private insurers will cover the cost of vaccine administration.
-It is possible that healthcare providers may charge an office visit fee, or a fee to administer the vaccine.
+Healthcare providers may charge an office visit fee.
 Administrative costs for the vaccine for the uninsured will be covered by the federal Health Resources and Services Administration.

 What do I need to do to prepare for my vaccine appointment?